Summit Spotlight: Meet Jane Turner, Executive Director of Children’s Museum of Atlanta

 Two important takeaways:

-Appreciation for the amazing residents that comprise this historic and special community and for the great work that so many are focused on to improve the quality of life.
+Appreciation for the amazing residents that comprise this historic and special community and for the great work that so many are focused on to improve the quality

 Opportunity to deepen our understanding of the Historic Westside and the potential for meaningful and positive partnerships.